MzLovelyj/complete-javascript-course/README.md

-# Course Material for Complete JavaScript Course by [@jonasschmedtmann]
+# Course Material for Complete JavaScript

 This repo contains starter files and the finished project files for all the projects contained in the course.
+FYI The Course is by [@jonasschmedtmann]

 Plus, I made all the [course slides available for download](slides-students-C03.pdf), to make it easier to follow along the conceptual videos.